This factsheet is for information only. It is recommended that you get legal advice about your situation.

 You should be mindful of your insurer’s rights to inspect your property or determine whether buildings or contents should be repaired/rebuilt/replaced and by who.
 You should talk to your insurer to try and get their consent before performing works.

-Sometimes, in a large bushfire event, there may be the possibility that some person or entity will be found responsible for starting the fire.
-If there is a possibility that, for example, a large company, or the government, may be found to be liable for the event, and your insurance is insufficient to cover all your loss, you may want to gather such evidence anyway just in case there is court case, inquiry or other source of compensation.
+There may be the possibility that some person or entity will be found responsible for starting the fire.
+If there is a possibility that, for example, a large company, or the government, may be found to be liable for the event, and your insurance is insufficient to cover all your loss, you may want to gather such evidence anyway just in case there is a court case, inquiry or other source of compensation.

 If you are not sure what you are covered for, you should get a copy of your Product Disclosure Statement and Policy schedule and your Certificate of Insurance covering the date of the bushfire.